Colton-Bassett/reactpokedex/README.md

 - data display of firebase is awesome.
 I really like looking at the console.
 UI is good

 - i can't do a drop table on firebase firestore collection.
 I have to fetch all documents and then delete each one in batches

+- dashboard for firestore seems to only update once a day or something, Hard to accurately track how many reads and writes I actually have.
+Went from 97 reads --> 6.6k the next day

 CSS MODULES